 If you cycled along at 50% VO2 max, fat would provide about 50% of the energy needed to keep going.
 If you cycle along at 75% VO2 max, fat will provide 33% of the required calories.
 Thus, the slower workout sounds better from the fat breakdown perspective - or does it?

 A moderately fit athlete exercising at 50% VO2 max generally consumes about 220 Calories during a 30-minute workout.
 If the same athlete works out at 75% VO2 max, 330 Calories are burned during the same period.
 Of course, 50% of 220 Calories and 33% of 330 Calories yield an equal number of calories cfrom fat - 110 Calories.

 Australian Researchers at the University of New South Wales and the Garvan Institute studied 45 overweight women over 15 weeks.
 Three times a week, the ladies cycled for 20 minutes, sprinting in bursts of 8 seconds, followed by 12 seconds of easy cycling.

 Professor Steve Boutcher, the team leader, stated that the women lost three times more weight than other women who exercised regularly at a continuous pace for 40 minutes.
 In the study, women were said to have lost weight mainly from their legs and buttocks.

 It is unclear how it works, but interval training is far more responsible for getting the body to yield its fat.

 Fat provides all your energy

-Effective way to lose fat
+An effective way to lose fat

-MCTs are a class of fatty acids occurring normally in oily foods which require less energy for uptake and storage in the body and are easier to digest and absorb than ordinary fats.
+MCTs are a class of fatty acids frequently occurring in oily foods, which require less energy for uptake and storage in the body and are easier to digest and absorb than ordinary fats.
 Research indicates that the consumption of MCT oil (14-20grm/day - 112-160 calories) could be a useful addition to the diet for athletes trying to lose or maintain body fat.
 MCT oil is commercially available.